-- -- Prohibit the Superintendent from reinstating a person's teaching certificate or Board approval unless he or she found that the person was fit to serve in a school. - -- Establish notification and procedural timelines for the Superintendent to act to suspend a teacher's certificate or Board approval. - -- Shorten the period of time a convicted teacher has to request a hearing before the Superintendent when action has been taken to suspend his or her certificate or approval. - -- Require the Superintendent to report to the Legislature all final actions he or she took regarding suspensions and reinstatements. - -- Establish a 15-day deadline for prosecuting attorneys to notify the State Superintendent and school districts of a teacher's conviction.
+- -- Establish notification and procedural timelines for the Superintendent to act, in the event a hearing was required. - -- Shorten the period of time a convicted teacher has to request a hearing. - -- Require the Superintendent to refuse to reinstate a person's teaching certificate or Board approval unless he or she found that the person was fit to serve in a school. - -- Require the Superintendent to report to the Legislature all final actions he or she took regarding suspensions and reinstatements. - -- Establish a 15-day deadline for prosecuting attorneys to notify the State Superintendent and school districts of a teacher's conviction.